patriciarrs/Java-Programming-Nanodegree/src/_4javaapplicationdeployment/_3dependencymanagementwithmaven/README.md

         <version>5.7.0</version>
         <scope>test</scope>
         <!-- Include this dependency as a JAR.
-        Unnecessary (JAR is the default), but necessary if it came as a different kind of package. -->
+        Unnecessary (JAR is the default), but necessary if it came as a different kind of package -->
         <type>jar</type>
     </dependency>
 </dependencies>